Qazeer/InfoSec-Notes/General/File_Transfer.md

 ###### [Linux] SCP

-The Linux `Secuyre Copy` utility can be used to transfer files over SSH and can notably be used to retrieve and upload files from a compromised target exposing a SSH service.
+The Linux `Secure Copy` utility can be used to transfer files over SSH and can notably be used to retrieve and upload files from a compromised target exposing a SSH service.